Recognising acute atopic eczema flare-ups

 2) Itchiness - itchiness may signal a need for increased frequency of emollient, but it is also an early indicator of inflammation.

 3) Redness - or erythema, which is the main feature of acute inflammation.
-In the case of pale skin the shade of redness is relatively bright and distinct, but it is important to note that in the case of skin of colour acute inflammation can have a less distinct, darker purple shade of red.
+With pale skin the shade of redness is relatively bright and distinct.
+With skin of colour acute inflammation can have a less distinct, darker more purple shade of red.
 In all cases of erythema firm touch pressure on the surface of the affected skin will diminish the colour change - see below.*